 What to Provide to Letter of Recommendation Writers

 The people you’re asking to write a letter are busy with their own careers and lives.
 It’s up to you to make the process as smooth and simple as possible.
-In order to do so, there are a number of key pieces you need to provide.
+To do so, you need to provide several key pieces.

-2. Updated CV—A comprehensive, organized, and professional summary of your academic, work, and extracurricular achievements to date.
-If you need any assistance crafting your CV, consider our advising services.
+- Updated CV—A comprehensive, organized, and professional summary of your academic, work, and extracurricular achievements to date.

 Start thinking about your letters of recommendation as soon as possible.
 It will take time to figure out who to ask and even longer to build strong relationships.
 If you have someone in mind, they may not have the time or feel they know you well enough, so make sure you have a backup plan and budget extra time in case a letter falls through.

-Ask toward the end of your time working together or shortly after the conclusion of a class.
+Ask toward the end of your time working together, or shortly after the class concludes.
 Don’t wait months or years.
-You want the letter writer to have you on their mind so they can write a genuine letter full of fresh enthusiasm.
+You want the letter writer to keep you in mind so they can write a genuine letter full of fresh enthusiasm.

 Common Mistakes to Avoid